sync-for-science/reference-stack-docker/README.md

 #### Test suite (`tests`)

-The [https://github.com/sync-for-science/test-suite](Sync for Science test suite) is included in the reference stack.
+The [Sync for Science test suite](https://github.com/sync-for-science/test-suite) is included in the reference stack.

 #### Miscellaneous tasks (`tasks`)